-Portfolio Asset Class Allocation (%)
+Portfolio Asset Class Allocation (%) Protection portfolio Credit, Government Bonds and Liquidity 100%

-Growth portfolio Diversified Growth 20%

-Protection portfolio Credit and Liability Driven Investment ("LDI") 80%

 Rebalancing

 The Trustees recognise that the asset allocation of investments in different asset classes will vary over time as a result of market movements.
 The Trustees seek to maintain a balance between maintaining the asset allocation in line with its benchmark and limiting the costs of rebalances.